polm/fugashi/README.md

 ## License and Copyright Notice

-Fugashi is released under the terms of the [MIT license](./LICENSE).
+fugashi is released under the terms of the [MIT license](./LICENSE).
 Please copy it far and wide.

-Fugashi is a wrapper for MeCab, and Fugashi wheels include MeCab binaries.
+fugashi is a wrapper for MeCab, and fugashi wheels include MeCab binaries.
 MeCab is copyrighted free software by Taku Kudo `<taku@chasen.org>` and Nippon Telegraph and Telephone Corporation, and is redistributed under the [BSD License](./LICENSE.mecab).